-(1) When courts are slow to learn of or implement the new procedure; (2) When the offense occurred in 1996 or earlier, the ex post facto clause requires granting old-style diversion with no guilty plea (see Collins v Youngblood (1990) 497 US 37, 111 L Ed 2d 30, 110 S Ct 2715);
+(1) When courts were slow to learn of or implement the new procedure;

+(2) When the offense occurred in 1996 or earlier, the ex post facto clause requires granting old-style diversion with no guilty plea (see Collins v Youngblood (1990) 497 US 37, 111 L Ed 2d 30, 110 S Ct 2715);

-(3) When counties exercise their authority under the new diversion law to establish drug courts that can continue to grant old-style diversions with no plea (Pen C §1000.5); and
+(3) When counties exercise their authority under the new diversion law to establish drug courts authorized to grant old-style diversions with no plea (Pen C §1000.5); and

-(4) When diversion programs that pertain to other types of cases, e.g., mentally retarded defendants under Pen C §1001.20, do not require a plea.
+(4) When diversion programs that pertain to other types of cases, e.g., mentally retarded defendants under Pen C \$1001.20, do not require a plea.

-▶ Note: For diversions granted in 1997 and later, counsel should check the record.
-If there was a plea, the diversion is a conviction for INS purposes.
+Note: For diversions granted in 1997 and later, counsel should check the record.
+If there was a plea, the diversion is a conviction for immigration purposes, at least until dismissal (depending on the offense of conviction).
 But if there was no plea, it is not.
 Dispositions under diversion, deferred adjudication, or first-offender programs in other states must be carefully analyzed to ascertain whether a conviction has occurred.